 Recap: Cleveland-Cliffs Q3 Earnings

-Shares of Autoliv (NYSE:ALV) moved higher by 2.0% in pre-market trading after the company reported Q3 results.
+Shares of Cleveland-Cliffs (NYSE:CLF) rose 0.8% in pre-market trading after the company reported Q3 results.

 Quarterly Results